Aon Assessment Tests - The Complete Guide [2025]

 Therefore, the correct answer is False.

-Let's have a look at an example of a scales eql question:
+Let’s take a closer look at an example of a scales eql question from a cut-e assessment.

 Complete the equation!
 Each digit may only be used once.